HangarMC/HangarAuth/README.md

 ## Initial setup

-When starting the docker-compose for the first time 3 databases should be created, `hydra`, `kratos`, and `hangar`. `hangar` is not used by this application, but is used for everything by Hangar.
-When you start the spring application for this project, a second schema `auth` will be created inside the `kratos` database.
+When starting the docker-compose for the first time by running `docker-compose -f docker-compose.yml up` inside the `docker` directory, 3 databases should be created: `hydra`, `kratos`, and `hangar`. `hangar` is not used by this application, but is used for everything by Hangar.
+When you start the spring application for this project, a second schema, `auth`, will be created inside the `kratos` database.
 This holds HangarAuth-specific information about users.

 You also need to create a hydra client for communication with hangar once the databases have been created: